 While blepharitis usually doesn’t cause permanent damage to eyesight and isn’t contagious, it is uncomfortable and often difficult to treat.

-How does blepharitis form?
+How does the blepharitis form?
 What symptoms should you look for?
 And most importantly, how can it be treated?

 Let’s take a look.